-I am a philosopher, author, and (in the background, alas, always in the background) low-key singer-songwriter-guitar-player.
+I am a philosopher (Emeritus Professor of Philosophy, University of Central Lancashire, UK), an author, and, in the background, alas, always in the background, a low-key singer-songwriter-acoustic-guitar-player.

 On this site you will find information on and samples of my philosophical work as well as solo acoustic home demos of some of my songs.
 See also my UK Amazon Homepage or my US Amazon Homepage.

 The essence of the ideas I have been developing in a few short paragraphs:

 My published work has focused for some time now on my own approach to the development of what I have labelled "General Ethics" (capital "G", capital "E").
 By this term I mean the development of a single, integrated approach to ethics that encompasses the realms of human ethics, the ethics of the natural environment, and the ethics of the human-constructed (or built) environment.

 I refer to my own approach to General Ethics as “the theory of responsive cohesion”.
 This approach proceeds from the idea that the ultimate basis of value is not to be found where most other ethicists have looked for it, which is to say at the relatively high level of certain kinds of value-conferrring powers or capacities that certain entities possess (such as rationality or sentience), but rather at the much more basic level of structure or organization.